Home > Personal development > Personal effectiveness > Concentration at the heart of managerial success

 Is your organization serving your concentration?

-An action plan to improve your concentration
+An action plan to help you concentrate

 1/ Limit interruptions

-• Define dedicated slots to check your emails and social networks.
+• Define dedicated slots to check your e-mails and social networks.

 • Clear your head with a dedicated checklist and/or note-taking software.